pubkey/rxdb/docs-src/rx-storage-lokijs.md

 ### Cons

-- It does not support CouchDB replication, only GraphQL replication.
+- Does not support CouchDB replication.
 - It does not support attachments.
+(Make a pull request)
 - Data can be lost when the JavaScript process is killed ungracefully like when the browser crashes or the power of the PC is terminated.
 - All data must fit into the memory.
+- Slow initialisation time when used with `multiInstance: true` because it has to await the leader election process.

 ## Usage